Canada and weapons of mass destruction: Early history: World War II and into the Cold War

 Canada's role in the Manhattan Project besides providing raw material, including uranium ore from a northern mine which may have been used in the construction of the atom bomb that was dropped on Hiroshima in 1945, was to provide at least one scientist working at Los Alamos (Louis Slotin), and hosting the Montreal Laboratory which took over from Tube Alloys.
 Canada would continue to supply fissionable material to the US and other allies throughout the Cold War although Canada never developed indigenous nuclear weapons as did NATO allies France and the United Kingdom.

 After briefly allowing nuclear weapons to be temporarily stationed in Goose Bay, Labrador, Canada agreed to a long term lease of the Goose Bay base to the US Strategic Air Command.
 The Americans were refused permission to stockpile bomb casings for the B-36 at Goose Bay.
 These bombs would have been armed in wartime with materials brought from the United States.
 Goose Bay was used as a base for air refueling tankers which were to support the SAC B-47 and B-52 bomber forces.

-In 1951 the Pinetree Line was established north of the US-Canada border, and in 1953 Canada built the Mid-Canada Line, which was manned by the Canadian military.
+In 1951 the Pinetree Line was established north of the US-Canada border, and in 1953 Canada built the Mid-Canada Line, which was staffed and operated by the Canadian military.
 In 1954 the Distant Early Warning Line (DEW) was established jointly by the US and Canada in the Arctic.

-The Pinetree Line was built to control the air battle between the NORAD interceptor forces and manned Soviet bombers.
+The Pinetree Line was built to control the air battle between the NORAD interceptor forces and crewed Soviet bombers.
 Beginning with Ground-controlled interception updated from the Second World War, the system has been computerized and automated with at least four new generations of technology being employed.
 It was clear, even in the early years of the Cold War, that on paper, Canada and the US were to be jointly responsible for the defence of the continent.
 In execution, Canadian investment in air defence has decreased significantly with the decline of the intercontinental strategic bomber threat.
 In the 1950s the RCAF contributed fourteen squadrons of CF-100 interceptors and this was reduced to three squadrons of CF-101s by 1970.
 Some of this is due to improved technology but more is due to the decline of the bomber threat and reductions in Canadian military spending.